D1al-T0ne/Dockerfiles/README.md

 An Ubuntu Docker instance with the latest version and utility tools pre-installed.<br>

 <h3>Discovery</h3>
-An Ubuntu Docker instance with the latest version, utility tools pre-installed and<br>
-a collection of tools used in the discovery processes.
+An Ubuntu Docker instance with the latest version, utility tools pre-installed along with a collection of community tools used in the discovery processes.

 ## Environment
 The Base Teriminal and Ubuntu images here have been tested: